acrdehour/PrivateWorkshop/README.md

 ---

 ## 🧾 Project Summary
-PrivateWorkshop is a real-world simulation of a workshop reservation platform designed for both **clients** and **administrators**.
+PrivateWorkshop simulates a production-grade workshop reservation platform used by both **clients** and **administrators**.
+The project demonstrates key backend, frontend, and architectural skills including:

-It showcases key backend and frontend skills including **authentication with Identity**, **role-based access**, **session timeout**, and **data management via Repository pattern**.
-The system supports **booking creation, status control, search, filtering, sorting, and pagination**, delivering a smooth and practical web app experience.
-Built as a capstone-style project to demonstrate production-level architecture in ASP.NET Core MVC.
+- **Authentication with ASP.NET Identity**
+- **Role-based authorization**
+- **Session timeout handling**
+- **Repository pattern for data access**
-**Unit testing with xUnit**
+- **Unit testing with xUnit**
+- **Search, filtering, sorting, and pagination**

+This application was designed as a full-stack, real-world MVC project showcasing clean architecture and .NET development best practices.

 ---

 ## ✨ Features